Oblarg/recipes/bread/staple/low-knead-high-hydration.md

 ### Ferment and fold

 From this point, the mixture develops from a stiff batter to a soft, gel-like dough over the course of several hours.
 To aid this process, the gluten strands in the dough need to be aligned and stretched through the action of stretching/folding and fermentation.
-The dough will generally not "rise" in the typical sense, though it will increase in volume somewhat.
+The dough won't "rise" in the typical sense, though it will increase in volume somewhat.

 There are no hard rules for this stage, but some guidelines: